Your Complete SEO Site Audit for 2022

 Earlier, we have made mention of the SMART principle.
 Yes, it is rightly applicable too in your right choice of Keywords.
 And in determining whether these work well for you.

 Here are specifications as to how this SMART principle applies to your particular SEO site audit.

 SPECIFIC – This is choosing a specific set of Keywords to target out of that thousand lists of Keywords.
 Depending on your budget, you can just choose 10, 30, 50 or 100 Keywords.

 MEASURABLE – Being measurable is measuring your Keyword’s performance.
-Meaning, it is tracking of core Keywords as excellent keywords to see that Google is giving value to your website.
+This means it is tracking core Keywords as excellent keywords to see that Google is giving value to your website.

 ATTAINABLE – To be attainable means to be realistic.
 Of course, you won’t be going to directly resort to Keywords that are competitive when you know that your site is still newly built.
 Should you want to be attaining of something that really gives you results, then, be realistic.
 Use your data in determining your right path.